futurice/web-widget-demo/README.md

   - The script to render the widgets.
 This script expose a function `inflate` globally.
 Wait for this function to become available before use.
 - main.css
   - The style for your widgets.
 Usually you should build your own style.

+## Note for Redux users
+- Do not use Redux.
+Use state instead.
+- If you have to use Redux, make sure that your widget component is the root element.